 Size is given in X-Small.
 Small, Medium and Large are given in Parenthesis.

 Neckline: Some testers found the neckline to be too close to the neck.
-You can somewhat adjust this by decreasing the shoulder seam.
-For example, instead of sewing 3.5″ on each side, you might only sew 3″ on each side etc.
+You can adjust this by decreasing the shoulder seam.
+Same thing for armhole, if it’s too small, simply reduce the side-seam.

-Neck and Arm Openings: Join yarn (preferably along seam), ch 1, sc evenly around; join with sl st in first sc.
+Neck, Arm Openings and Bottom Edging: Join yarn (preferably along seam), ch 1, sc evenly around; join with sl st in first sc.
 FO.

 And last but not least, you might also be interested in the FREE pattern collection on CPB for Women’s Summer Tanks & Camisoles.